[IT Engineer Tips] Do you really understand memory swapping?

 Thank you for reading to the end.

-However, it remains an important function that is included in every operating system today.
+However, it remains an important function included in all operating systems.

-This article only provides a rough explanation, but if you're interested, please dig deeper and look into it.
+This article only provides a brief explanation, but if you're interested, please feel free to delve deeper and research it further.